 Organizations (government and private) providing services to homeless youth

 Youth Action Board

 CoC Coordinator Torrie Kopp Mueller and HSC Board President Jani Koester putting together a presentation

 The Chair of the Nominating Committee will be appointed by the President of the Board of Directors.
 Duties: recruit a broad spectrum of potential Board of Director candidates, solicit interested persons and review qualifications in order to present a ballot at the Annual Meeting of potential Board members; memberships should include at least one current Board Member who is not up for reelection; review bylaws at least biannually and present suggested changes to the Board of Directors.
 Develop and review the code of conduct and recusal process for the Board and its members.
 Policies will be reviewed at least biannually.

-Duties: Coordinate efforts to implement the semi-annual sheltered and unsheltered Point in Time Count of Homelessness (PIT)counts; advise the Board of Directors on issues related to HUD requirements for the PIT counts; committee must be chaired by an agency that provides outreach services.
+Coordinate efforts to implement sheltered and unsheltered Point in Time Count of Homelessness (PIT)counts; advise the Board of Directors on issues related to methodology and other HUD requirements for the PIT counts; committee must be chaired by an agency that provides outreach services.